zqwenn/pytorch/docs/source/torch.compiler_profiling_torch_compile.rst

 .. figure:: _static/img/profiling_torch_compile/compilation_profiling.png
     :alt: A visualization in the chrome://trace viewer, showing dynamo and inductor compilation steps

-Here is a XPU trace and user could see similar high-level categories of dynamo compilation steps in the right most part :
+Here is a XPU trace and user could see similar high-level categories of dynamo compilation steps in the rightmost part :

 .. figure:: _static/img/profiling_torch_compile/compilation_profiling_xpu.png
     :alt: A visualization in the chrome://trace viewer, showing dynamo and inductor compilation steps